OlhaBorzhynska/travel-trucks/README.md

 - Filter by location.
 - Filter by body type.
 - Filter by available equipment.
-- Dynamically load additional cards using Load more.
+- Load additional campers using the "Load more" button.
-- Properly display the empty state when no campers are found based on the selected parameters.
+- Display an empty state when no campers match the selected filters.

 **🔍 Camper Details Page**
-- View detailed information about the camper.
+- View detailed camper information.
 - Photo gallery.
-- View main features.
-- Information about equipment and camper details.
+- Display camper specifications and amenities.
 - View user reviews.
 - Navigation between the features and reviews sections.